Purdue Policy on Security

 At a minimum the following always applies:

 Any Purdue activity involving student travel to a Travel Warning location must be approved by the Office of Global Affairs via the Security and Risk Assessment Committee (SRAC).
 A Purdue unit proposing an ongoing group program should consult this website.
-A Purdue unit proposing travel by one or more students should consult this website.
 In any case, organizers should contact the Director of Programs for Study Abroad to initiate the process. firstname.lastname@example.org After the request is approved, leaders will be advised to implement related tasks for the independent international activity; for study abroad programs, most tasks will be in place via normal planning.

 The Office of International Programs and Programs for Study Abroad also reserve the right to cancel any program when we believe that the security of our students may be threatened, even if the United States Department of State has not yet issued a travel warning or a travel alert.
 Purdue will not assume any financial responsibility for such involuntary withdrawal.